actualbudget/actual/docs/getting-started/envelope-budgeting.md

 **Ease of tracking**: When you use debit or credit cards, all your transactions are automatically recorded in your bank statement.
-Bank and credit card statement statements provide a detailed history of your transactions, including the date, amount, and merchant.
+Bank and credit card statements provide a detailed history of your transactions, including the date, amount, and merchant.
 This makes it much easier to track your spending without having (to remember) to manually enter each transaction whenever you make a purchase or get income.
 Most financial institutions will let you export your transactions as CSV files,